 We collect personally identifiable information, such as name, address, e-mail address and credit card information, directly from our users when they register to use our service.
 We also may obtain information about our users from third parties.
 We use the information that we collect to, for example, consummate their purchase transaction, customize and personalize advertising and content for our users and enhance the entertainment options when using our service.
 Our collection and use of such information is intended to comply with our privacy policy, which is posted on our website, applicable law and our contractual obligations to airlines, BA customers and other third parties, as well as industry standards such as the Payment Card Industry Data Security Standard.
 We are also subject to state "mini-FTC Acts," which also prohibit unfair or deceptive acts or practices, along with data security breach notification laws requiring entities holding certain personal data to provide notices in the event of a breach of the security of that data.
 Congress has also been considering similar federal legislation relating to data breaches.
 A few states have also imposed specific data security obligations.
-These state mini-FTC Acts, such as whether an affected party is a resident of a particular state.
+These state mini-FTC Acts, data security breach notification laws, and data security obligations may not extend to all of our services and their applicability may be limited by various factors, such as whether an affected party is a resident of a particular state.